Introduction

 Recommended Qualifications

 Most Plant Scientists have a bachelor’s degree in environmental science, soil science, or crop science from an agricultural university.
-Employers, on the other hand, prefer people with a master’s degree in the aforementioned fields.
+On the other hand, employers prefer people with a master’s degree in the fields above.

 The environmental science option allows students to pursue professions in water quality, contaminated site cleanup, or soil evaluation for proposed facilities and recreational sites.

 Soil science and crop science, on the other hand, prepare students for largely agricultural-related occupations.
-By better understanding the science behind soil and healthy plants, students learn how to boost crop yields and grow healthier food.
+Students learn how to boost crop yields and grow healthier food by better understanding the science behind soil and healthy plants.

-In high school, concentrate on sciences, math, geography, geology, and English.
+I concentrated on sciences, math, geography, geology, and English in high school.

 Certifications, Licenses, and Registration

-Certification in plant science from a reputable and objective organization can demonstrate your proficiency in a variety of plant, natural, and environmental-science-related domains and help you stand out in a competitive employment market.
+Certification in plant science from a reputable and objective organization can demonstrate your proficiency in various plant, natural, and environmental-science-related domains and help you stand out in a competitive employment market.

 Further certificates in soil science, horticulture, tree risk assessment, entomology, pest control advice and application, and crop advice may carry an 18% wage premium and qualify you for related licensure.

 Certification normally requires a mix of education, experience, and examination, though criteria vary by location.
-By including a Code of Ethics, successful certification programs defend the public welfare.
+Successful certification programs defend the public welfare by including a Code of Ethics.

 Plant Scientists whose work includes soil science may be required to be licensed.
 An application, processing fees, an examination, and suitable education and experience are typically required.
 Check with your local or national plant science organizations to see whether you need to be licensed.